Can A Woman Wear Pants To A Jewish Funeral

 Although there is no single correct way to dress for a Jewish funeral, many people choose to wear clothing in darker colors as a sign of respect.
 Black is considered by some to be the most appropriate color for Jewish funerals; however, other dark colors such as navy blue or gray are also acceptable.
 It is important to note that brightly colored clothing should be avoided as it can be seen as disrespectful in some traditional communities.

-See also What Shoes To Wear With A Orange Dress
+See also How To Wear A Army Beret

 In addition to wearing respectful attire to a Jewish funeral service, there may be other traditions that you should observe depending on your particular community’s customs.
 For example, some communities require men to wear head coverings such as yarmulkes or kippahs during the service.
 Additionally, women may need to cover their arms and legs with loose-fitting clothing or scarves if this is customary in their community.